Mirantis/kqueen/README.rst

 -  Pip v3 and higher.
 -  Docker stable release (v17.03 and higher is preferable).
 -  Docker-compose stable release (v1.16.0 and higher is preferable).
+-  And some linux packages: libsasl2-dev python-dev libldap2-dev libssl-dev

 Development
 -----------